rumors/handbook/operations/communication.md

 # Communication, meetings, and planning

+Rumors is an open-plan studio.
+We like to talk.
+We turn our chairs around a lot, we like the way face-to-face conversation brings about ideas.
+You’re welcome to opt out with headphones; someone may bug you in Slack to take them off.

+## Hours

+The studio is open Monday through Friday, 9am to 5pm.
+Daily standup begins at 9:30am.
+Within business hours we offer structured flexibility, which means that you can do things like:

+- Work from another location.
+- Shift your daily hours to avoid a bad commute, or break up the day into productive chunks.
+- Step away from your work in micro-increments of 1-3 hours to accommodate the unexpected.

+Notify your co-workers on Slack if you’ll be working remotely for the day, ideally the day before or in the morning.
+There’s no limit to the number of times you can work remotely — coordinate with co-workers and be sure to check the impact your physical absence may have.

+Let us know in advance if you won’t be available during business hours, and put it in the calendar.
+Sometimes emergencies arise.
+Let everyone know over Slack as soon as you know your schedule.

 ## Daily standup

 Every day at 9:30am we meet for a 10-15 minute discussion of project progress.
 We answer these questions: